iterorganization/IMAS-Validator/docs/source/courses/basic/run.rst

     .. md-tab-item:: Exercise

-        Call the IDS validator including custom tests for the db_entry with url ``imas:hdf5?path=ids-validator-course/good`` The custom rules are defined in the 'ids-validator-training-rulesets/training_custom' ruleset folder.
+        Call the IDS validator including custom tests for the db_entry with url ``imas:hdf5?path=ids-validator-course/good`` The custom rules are defined in the 'ids-validator-training-rulesets/custom-rulesets' ruleset folder.
-        # TODO: copy ruledir to cwd in setup?

     .. md-tab-item:: Solution